How to Go RVing with Cats: A Complete Guide

 Cat litter box setup under under RV bed.

-Cat litter box setup under RB bed with cat door.
+Cat litter box setup under RV bed with cat door.

 RV Litter Box: Where to Put it?